tehseen01/tehseen01/README.md

 I am _Mohd Tehseen_.
 I'm a passionate **Front-end Developer** 🚀 leveraging JavaScript/TypeScript and modern web technologies to build innovative applications and creating seamless user experiences.
 With over a year of remote work under my belt.
 I'm someone who is always on the lookout for modern tools that would improve the experience of both the developers and end-users.
 I'm a huge Productivity nerd who constantly tries to implement workflows and processes that would help me improve my productivity as a developer.
 Let’s connect and craft the digital future together!

+🚀 Currently working on [(Tensity-AI)](https://github.com/tehseen01/tensity-ai): AI web app for PDFs, Text & Voice.
+Ask questions about PDFs, convert text to natural speech, and extract text from voice recordings.
+All powered by AI!

 ### 🌟 Technologies I've worked with:

 - Javascript